 Rafael Yuste is professor of biological sciences and neuroscience at Columbia University.
 He was born in Madrid, where he obtained his M.D. at the Universidad Autónoma.
 After a brief period in Sydney Brenner’s laboratory in Cambridge, UK, he performed Ph.D. studies with Larry Katz in Torsten Wiesel’s laboratory at Rockefeller University and was a postdoctoral student of David Tank at Bell Labs.
 In 1996 he joined the department of biological sciences at Columbia University.
 In 2005 he became HHMI investigator and co-director of the Kavli Institute for Brain Circuits at Columbia.
 Yuste has pioneered the application of optical imaging techniques to study the structure and function of the cerebral cortex.
 He recently helped launched the BRAIN Initiative, an large-scale scientific project to systematically record and manipulate the activity of complete neural circuits.
 Yuste has obtained many awards, including the NYC Mayor’s Young Investigator Award.

 Born in the American Midwest, Christof Koch grew up in Holland, Germany, Canada, and Morocco.
-He studied physics and philosophy at the University of Tübingen in Germany and was awarded his Ph.D. in biophysics in 1982.
+He studied physics and philosophy at the University of Tübingen in Germany and was awarded his Ph.D. in biophysics.
 After four years at Massachusetts Institute of Technology, he joined the California Institute of Technology as a professor of biology and engineering.
 His research is focused on the biophysics of nerve cells, and the neuronal and computational basis of visual perception, attention, and consciousness.
 In 2011, he became chief scientific officer at the Allen Institute for Brain Science in Seattle, where he leads a ten year, large-scale, high through-put effort to build brain observatories to map, analyze, and understand the cerebral cortex.